dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 ### 1. Find all SNS and governed dapp canisters and their cycle balance.
 SNS root knows about all these canisters and their cycles.
-You can get all the SNS and associated dapp cansiter's status, which includes the cycles, by using the SNS root canister's method `get_sns_canisters_summary`.
+You can get all the SNS and associated dapp canisters' status, which includes the cycles, by using the SNS root canister's method `get_sns_canisters_summary`.
 <!-- dfx, dashboard?-->